Jean de Compiègne: England

-Jacques de Seulis or Senlis was listed as a tailor and groom of the wardrobe in Mary's household at Tutbury Castle in October 1569, and in 1571.
+Jacques de Seulis or Senlis was listed as a tailor and groom of the wardrobe in Mary's household at Tutbury Castle in October 1569, and at Sheffield Castle in 1571.
 Jean de Compiègne intermittently served Mary in England.
 He was with Mary at Sheffield Manor Lodge in 1572, and drew up a shopping list of fabrics to be sourced in France by the diplomat Bertrand de Salignac de la Mothe-Fénelon.

 In July 1574, hopeful of an audience at the English court, Mary asked her ally in France, the Archbishop of Glasgow, to send her coifs embroidered with gold and silver and the latest fashion in Italian ribbons and veils for her hair.
 She hoped that Jean de Compiègne would be able to come to her at Sheffield, and bring patterns and fabric samples, "patrons d'habits et eschantillons", as worn at the French court.
 Some of the fabrics were to be gifts for Elizabeth I.

+In July 1579, items sent to Mary from Paris were addressed to Jacques de Senlis as her valet.
+The consignment included estate accounts and ledgers, two watches, lace, ruffs, bands, and two pounds of laundry starch.

 After Jean de Compiègne died, in February 1581 Mary hoped to employ Jacques de Senlis as her tailor, and she wanted the French ambassador Michel de Castelnau to obtain a passport for him and chests of new clothes made to her measurements.
 Mary's letters show that Jean de Compiègne and Jacques de Senlis visited her in England and made her clothes in France.
 She wrote to the Archbishop of Glasgow in France:Cause the clothes to be made by Jacques de Senlis, whom I have resolved to employ in the room of the late John de Compiègne; and with this view, I made him take measure of all my dresses (prendre mesure des tous mes accoustremens) on his last journey hither Jacques de Senlis had dressed Mary's dolls in Scotland, possibly to model new styles.
-Senlis was with Mary at Sheffield in 1571.

 In later years, the aged master of Mary's wardrobe in England, Balthazar Hully was served by an English tailor, Robert Mooreton.
 The French wardrobe staff remaining with her till the end included Balthazar, master or tailor of the wardrobe, and Charles Plouvart the embroiderer.
 There were three English laundry women from Derbyshire; Elizabeth Butler, Alice Sharpe, and Alice Forster.
 Alice Sharpe had married the "cocher" or coachman, Roger Sharpe, who was from Sheffield.
 The Earl of Shrewsbury had recruited Robert Mooreton.
 He was injured in a fight at Chartley in June 1586.
 Amias Paulet's inventory of Mary's possessions includes some unused cloth Mooreton had intended for Easter Maundy in 1587.